euc-releases/workspace-ONE-SDK-integration-samples/IntegrationGuideForFlutter/README.md

 # ws1-sdk-flutter
-Use this document to install the VMware Workspace One SDK Plugin for Flutter.
+Use this document to install the Omnissa Workspace One SDK Plugin for Flutter.
 The plugin helps enterprise app developers add enterprise-grade security, conditional access, and compliance capabilities to mobile applications.

 ## Package installation
 Add plugin as dependency to the application pubspec.yaml